shipyardapp/Shipyard-Documentation/docs/faqs/account/account-access.md

   - sign up
 ---

-## How can I get access to Shipyard?
+## How can I get access to Platform?

-If you want to start using Shipyard, you can [talk to Sales](https://www.shipyardapp.com/demo).
+If you want to start using Platform, you can [talk to Sales](https://www.shipyardapp.com/demo).
 After talking to our sales team, we'll get you started with a proof of concept plan.